1859 examples are usually well struck, occasionally displaying very slight softness on the star centrals,

 ||R3+ ||P1 ||1859 PA ||350 |

 Three obverse dies were paired with 4 reverse dies to strike all business strikes.
-All of the business strike
+All the business strike die

-die marriages are scarce, but none particularly rare.
+marriages are scarce, but none particularly rare.
 None of the business strike dies were used for proofs.
+OC-P1

-OC-P1 is the only proof die marriage that we have confirmed.
+is the only proof die marriage that we have confirmed.
 It shows minor repunching on the 1.
-The original
+The original digit

-digit was punched slightly low, then corrected to the proper position.
-It uses a reverse die which was also
+was punched slightly low, then corrected to the proper position.
+It uses a reverse die which was also used for

-the Reiver collection in January, 2006.
-The obverse is P1.
+collection in January, 2006.
+The obverse is our Obverse P1.
 The reverse doesn’t appear to display the 1859 PA

 diagnostics.
-It’s possibly our Reverse 1856 PA, first used in 1856 to strike original proofs, but the picture
+It’s possibly our Reverse 1856 PA, first used in 1856 to strike original proofs, but the photo in

-isn’t high enough resolution to confirm the attribution from the photo.
-We maintain the possibility that the
+the Heritage archives isn’t high enough resolution to confirm the attribution.
+We maintain the possibility that

-second proof die pair may exist.
-If it’s identified at a later time we’ll add it to our listing.
+the second proof die pair may exist.
+If it’s identified in the future we’ll add it to our listing.
 If anyone

-reading this currently owns the Reiver coin we’d love to hear from you and have the opportunity to view the coin.
+reading this currently owns the Reiver coin we’d love to hear from you and have the opportunity to examine the coin.

 1859 Business Strike Emission Sequence